eaton-lab/hogtie/README.md

-# HoGTIE (**Ho**rizontal **G**ene **T**ransfer **I**dentification **E**ngine)
+# HoGTIE (Horizontal Gene Transfer Identification Engine)

 First thought to only occur widely in prokaryotic organisms, recent work has shown the prevalence of horizontal gene transfer (HGT) across the tree of life.
-Identifying regions that contain HGT, though, is difficult in eukaryotic organisms and particularly difficult in plants.
+Identifying regions that contain HGT, though, is difficult in eukaryotic organisms and particularly difficult in plants due to lack of high quality reference genomes and highly variable genomic structure.
 HoGTIE uses a combination of k-mer-based and likelihood methods to identify genomic regions and sequences that contain HGT in a recipient species by:

 1. Treating k-mer presence/absence as a binary character
 2. Modeling evolution via a discrete Markov Model, traversing backwards along an input phylogeny to estimate ancestral character states of k-mer presence/absence